caderek/arrows/packages/multimethod/README.md

 #### Parameters

-- `first` - First argument can be either dispatch function, or partially applied method
+- `first` - The first argument can be either dispatch function or partially-applied method
 - `methods` - Arbitrary number of partially applied methods (optional)

 #### Returns